Fall 2018 Enrollment

 - Ranked 26th: DNP program by US News and World Report

-- Topics of funded programs of research include cardiovascular disease, tobacco control policy, diabetes, cancer, agricultural heath, health disparities, maternal-child health, chronic pain, acute injuries and mental health.
+- Topics of funded programs of research include substance use disorders, environmental health policy, cardiovascular disease, tobacco control policy, diabetes, cancer, agricultural health, health disparities, maternal-child health, chronic pain, and mental health.

 - Research faculty members submit an average of 3 grants and 6 databased publications and presentations each year.

-- Over the past two years, faculty have published 352 databased manuscripts in refereed journals and conducted 443 research-focused presentations at professional conferences.
+- Over the past two years, faculty have published 263 databased manuscripts in referred journals and conducted 239 research-focused presentations at professional conferences.

 - Through supportive funding efforts from the University of Kentucky Graduate School and Office of the Vice President for Research, the College of Nursing averages 20 research assistant slots and six fellowship slots per year.